 The retail apprenticeship interview process: store visits and on-job evaluations

 Many retailers invite you to take part in a store visit or on-job evaluation (OJE) as a formal part of the interview and assessment process.
-These are often held after a first interview.
+These are often held after you've submitted your initial application or after a first interview.

 What happens during a store visit or OJE?

 Store visits and OJEs both take place in a working store or branch, aiming to assess how you would perform as an employee and work alongside other members of the team.
 But they're also a chance for you to see if the job would suit you.